mwanjoge/curawork-coding-challenge/README.md

 - Create a database, name it 'curawork_coding_challenge'.
 - Setup .env file
 - Run ```composer install``` and ``` php artisan key:generate ```.
 - When you see the login page, head over the register page, create an account and log in.
-After that you should see some of the components in the images below and you can get started.
+After that you should see some of the components in the images below and you can get started in the network_connections.blade.php file.

 ## Objective ✅